Zack Polanski: Foreign affairs

 Polanski is critical of the UK's relationship with the United States and NATO, and advocates the UK's eventual withdrawal from NATO.
-Polanski has said he believes that the UK's membership of NATO was untenable in the long-term, in part due to Donald Trump's threats to annex Greenland, as well as NATO prioritising militarism before diplomacy.
-Polanski has suggested that establishing organisations that prioritise European defence, democracy, diplomacy and international peace would allow for the UK to eventually leave NATO.
+Polanski has said he believes that the UK's membership of NATO was untenable in the long-term, in part due to Donald Trump's threats to annexe Greenland, as well as NATO prioritising militarism before diplomacy.
+Polanski has suggested that establishing organisations that prioritise European defence, democracy, diplomacy and international peace would allow the UK to eventually leave NATO.
+Polanski is opposed to the US-Israel war on Iran, describing it as an illegal war and advocating against the UK's involvement in it.
+In response to the war, Polanski said that the UK needed to prohibit American access to British bases and decouple from the United States, describing it as a rogue state that threatened genocide against Iranians, and argued for building a stronger security arrangement with other European countries instead.